 Here, the representation of the cantillation marks in two character codes is given:

 Unicode, a unified framework to worldwide character encoding.
-The basis for the assignment of Unicode values to cantillation marks seems to have been the Israeli national code SI 1311-2 with code values that are at a constant difference of 0x04f0 lower than the Unicode values, see comparison table.
+The basis for the assignment of Unicode values to cantillation marks seems to have been the Israeli national code SI 1311-2 with code values that are at a constant difference of 0x04f0 lower than the Unicode values.
 There is a major ambiguity in the definition of two of the marks which seem to be swapped in the Unicode tables.
 A separate chapter of this WWW page describes this problem and two minor points in ample detail, hoping that this will assist in removing the ambiguities.

 The Michigan-Claremont encoding, used in a collection of computer readable Biblical texts.
 The rationale is explained in the Michigan Manual.
 As far as the codes for the cantillation marks are concerned, this encoding looks rather arbitrary; it is intended to be mnemonic regarding the shape and position of the marks.